British Birds (magazine)

 British Birds is aimed at serious birdwatchers and ornithologists, rather than the more casual birdwatchers catered for by some other magazines on the subject.
 It publishes the findings of the British Birds Rarities Committee.

-Its mascot, and later logo, the red grouse, was chosen because at the time it was thought to be an endemic British species (although it is now considered a subspecies of the willow grouse).
+Its mascot, and later logo, the red grouse, was chosen because at the time it was then considered an endemic British species; though subsequently long considered a subspecies of the willow grouse, further study resulted in it being returned to separate species status in 2024.

 In 1916, British Birds magazine absorbed The Zoologist, due to the latter's shortage of subscribers.

 Editors

-The current editor of British Birds is Stephen Menzie.
+The current editor of British Birds, from February 2021 onwards, is Stephen Menzie.